 A migration toolkit is available to help you fix any inconsistencies between data in your database and validation rules defined in your model.

-In previous versions of Mendix, you could change an entity and add a unique validation rule on an attribute without affecting the current data.
+If your Mendix app uses runtime validation, you can change an entity and add a unique validation rule on an attribute without affecting the current data.
 For example, you could indicate in your domain model that an insurance number should be unique for a person in the database because you wanted to use it to uniquely identify someone.

-Applying the validation rule did not affect persons that were already stored in the database before you deployed a new version of the app with a stricter data model.
-The insurance number would be checked for uniqueness only for new persons as compared to other persons.
+Applying the validation rule does not affect people that were already stored in the database before you deployed the new version of the app with the stricter data model.
+The insurance number is checked for uniqueness only for new people compared to existing people.

-The advantage of this was that the stricter model did not affect the current data, but the disadvantage was that it was easy to make mistakes and wrong assumptions about the unique data in the database.
+The advantage of this is that the stricter model does not affect the current data.
+The disadvantage is that it is easy to make wrong assumptions about the uniqueness of data in the database.
 For example, logic in a microflow could depend on unique insurance numbers, and the presence of old data with duplicate insurance numbers could easily be overlooked.

 We highly recommend setting this radio button to Database.
 This will prepare your app for future versions of Mendix.
 If the radio button remains set to Runtime, a deprecation warning will appear:

 The effect of selecting Database is that when you deploy a model with unique validation rules on attributes (existing rules or new rules), all the existing objects for the affected entity will be checked for the uniqueness of the attribute.
-If there are multiple persons with the same insurance number, an error will be shown on deployment if you deploy from the Modeler.
-If you deploy the app in the Mendix cloud, the app will not start and errors will be written to the logs.
+If there are multiple people with the same insurance number then:

 A comparable situation occurs for associations.
 Consider the following example: